-Allied Health Assistants
+Allied Health Assistants Townsville

-Home / Allied Health Assistants
+Home / Allied Health Assistants Townsville

-Supporting Therapy Through Skilled Allied Health Assistants
+Supporting Therapy Through Skilled Allied Health Assistants Townsville

-Our Allied Health Assistants (AHAs) are typically speech and Occupational Therapy (OT) students who are currently completing their respective degrees, or have completed a Certificate IV in Allied Health Assistant course.
+Our local Allied Health Assistants (AHAs) are typically speech and Occupational Therapy (OT) students who are currently completing their respective degrees, or have completed a Certificate IV in Allied Health Assistant course.

 Our AHAs work under the supervision of our speech pathologists and occupational therapists to deliver therapy-based activities in a fun and affordable way.

-Allied Health Assistants at Coastal Kids
+Allied Health Assistants at Coastal Kids Townsville

 They are a great option to increase therapy intensity, support skill development, or provide consistent weekly input at a lower cost.